artkoder/events-bot-new/docs/PROMPTS.md

 Lines from `docs/LOCATIONS.md` are appended to the system prompt so the model can normalise venue names.
 Please keep that file up to date.

+When the user message contains a `Poster OCR` block, remember that OCR can introduce errors or spurious data.
+Compare those snippets with the main event description and reject details that obviously contradict the primary text.

 The user message will start with the current date, e.g. "Today is 2025-07-05."
 Use this information to resolve missing years. **Ignore and do not include any event whose date is earlier than today.**